-- If you’re painting walls with a textured ceiling, simply run a screwdriver along the edge of the ceiling to create a small, unnoticeable, texture-free surface.
+- If you have a textured ceiling and are painting only the walls, simply run a screwdriver along the edge of the ceiling to create a small, unnoticeable, texture-free surface.
 This will make creating a straight paint edge much easier.

 - If you're planning on having an accent wall, mask off the inside edge of that wall from the rest of the room.

 Cover the floors with drop cloths to protect them from paint drips and splatters.
-Move furniture from smaller rooms or cover furniture with more drop cloths in larger rooms.
-Minimize your cleanup after painting a room with the right drop cloth.
+Relocate smaller pieces of furniture and cover larger ones with drop cloths.

 - Canvas drop cloths are extremely durable and absorbent, so they can be reused.

-- Plastic is durable and less expensive but isn’t absorbent, so spills can be tracked if stepped on.
+- Plastic drop cloths are durable and less expensive but not absorbent, so spills are more likely to be tracked if stepped on.

-- Paper is the most economical but can tear easily on floors, so it is better for covering light fixtures, cabinets and furniture.
+- Paper is the most economical but can tear easily on floors.
+It is better for covering light fixtures, cabinets and furniture.

-- Use a paint brush to create 2- to 3-inch bands around the edges, corners and frames of a room.
+- First, use a paint brush to “cut in” 2- to 3-inch bands around the edges, corners and frames of a room.

 - When cutting in, you can try to do the entire room at one time.
 However, your border areas will probably dry before you overlap them.
 This may result in a slight difference in sheen because the two coats won’t blend.

-- Fit a roller cover onto your a paint roller.
+- Fit a roller cover onto your paint roller.

 - Pour the primer paint into a paint tray.